Why get vaccinated?

 Problems that could happen after any vaccine:

+As with any medicine, there is a very small chance of a vaccine causing a serious injury or death.
 The safety of vaccines is always being monitored.
-For more information, visit: http://www.cdc.gov/vaccinesafety/
+For more information, visit: http://www.cdc.gov/vaccinesafety/.

 What if there is a serious reaction?